nfischer/course-dashboard/rpc_specification.md

  - return data:
 ```
 {
-  "message": "New node was successfully created"
+  "message": "New node was successfully created",
+  "id": 1
 }
 ```
  - Node ID will be auto-assigned (monotonically increasing)